Newcastle West End F.C.

 Newcastle West End Football Club was an English football club which briefly played in the Northern League and the FA Cup in the late 19th century.
 Their entire history was played out during the Victorian era in Newcastle.

 The club is most noted for being one of the two football sides that were in Newcastle at the time.
-They have mistakenly been known to merge with Newcastle East End in 1892 but in fact Newcastle West End ran into financial difficulties which led to their collapse 10 years after they first became established.
+They are often mistakenly believed to have merged with Newcastle East End in 1892, but, in fact, Newcastle West End ran into financial difficulties which led to their collapse 10 years after they first became established.
 Newcastle United had Newcastle West End's shirt revived as United's away kit on occasions such as the 1995–96 season and the 2024–25 season.

 History

 The club was formed in August 1882 after local cricket side West End Cricket Club decided to form a footballing section.
 Originally the club were based at Town Moor cricket ground but after a while of playing there they moved to a football-specific ground off the Great North Road in 1885, just a year later in May the club moved again to St James' Park.
 There was a Tyne Association club which had entered previous FA Cups in 1880.

 Despite the foundation of The Football League the club did not apply for membership, instead becoming a founding member of the Northern League in 1889–90.
 The club came agonisingly close to winning the Northern League in their first season, led by prominent figure Tom Watson, the club finished as runners-up on goal difference to Darlington St. Augustine's.

 The same season as their league runners-up spot, West End entered into the FA Cup, reaching the first round before going out narrowly to Grimsby Town.
 The club's league form declined significantly in the following two seasons, where they finished seventh and eighth respectively out of nine.
 The departure of Tom Watson to bitter cross city rivals Newcastle East End is cited as a large reason for the club's decline and eventual decline into financial woes which lead to their collapse in 1892.